Reporting Final Grades

 Late Reporting of Grades

 During a regular semester, if only five instructors are late in reporting their grades nearly 600 students could be affected (5 instructors teaching 4 courses of 30 students each).
+Please make every effort to get your grades in by the deadline.
 Late grades result in:

 - Unnecessary student anxiety about what grade is to be received.